CopernicaMarketingSoftware/Documentation/Mailerq/4.0/rabbitmq-config.md

 config file exist.
 If they do not, MailerQ sends instructions to RabbitMQ to create the required exchanges and queues.
 RabbitMQ allows you to mark your queues and exchanges to be "durable".
 This means that the exchange or queue will continue to exist even when RabbitMQ is restarted.

-In theory it is a slightly better to enable durable queues (but you probably won't notice much of a difference).
-If you ever have to restart RabbitMQ for whatever reason, all queues and exchanges will still exist and your scripts will immediately be able to publish messages to these queues.
-If "rabbitmq-durable" is turned off, all exchanges and queues will be created once MailerQ starts.
-If you run a script BEFORE you start MailerQ you could possibly lose messages.
+In theory it is a slightly better to enable durable queues (but you probably won't notice much of a difference because the queues and exchanges are automatically re-created on startup anyway).

-The "rabbitmq-persistent" setting toggles whether messages published by MailerQ should be cached in main memory or on disk.
+The "rabbitmq-persistent" setting toggles whether messages published to RabbitMQ should be cached in main memory or on disk.
 With the default "false" setting, RabbitMQ keeps messages only in main memory and not on disk.
 This is much, much faster than storing the messages to disk.
 It does however bring a higher risk, because if RabbitMQ crashes, the messages will be lost.
 Turning on persistency will mean your messages are also saved to disk, and can survive a RabbitMQ crash.
 But at